-PUBLIC INTERNET COMPUTERS [% OF TIME IN USE, NUMBER OF USERS]:
+PUBLIC INTERNET COMPUTERS [% OF TIME IN USE.
+NUMBER OF USES]:

-These are computers used by the general public to access the internet. % OF TIME IN USE is the total number of hours per week Internet Computers are actually in use divided by the total number of hours per week they are available for use.
-NUMBER OF USERS is the total number of individuals that have used Public Internet Computers in the library during the last year.
-In cases where the computer is used for multiple purposes (internet access, word-processing, OPAC, etc.) and internet users cannot be isolated, all usage is reported.
+These are computers with access to the internet used by the general public. % OF TIME IN USE is the total number of hours per week Internet Computers are actually in use divided by the total number of hours per week they are available for use.
+NUMBER OF USES is the total number of uses (sessions) of the library's Internet computers in the library for the year.
+In cases where the computer is used for multiple purposes (internet access, word-processing, OPAC, etc.) and internet sessions cannot be isolated, all usage is reported.
 See: Internet Computers, Staff Internet Computers